 2 As reported in the City's audited financial statements.
+Source: City of San Antonio, Department of Finance.

 Total Domestic and International Enplaned Passengers - San Antonio Airport

 The total domestic and international enplaned passengers on a calendar year basis, along with year-to-year percentage change are shown below: